The Utility of Feature Reuse: Transfer Learning in Data-Starved Regimes: Introduction

 In operational settings, we are often required to create image classifiers for novel classes of objects that are not represented in natural image datasets, and because of the dynamic nature of our applications, our \emph{data-starved regime} only allows for roughly 100 data points per class (i.e., an order of magnitude less than what Raghu et al consider very small data regimes~\cite{raghu2019transfusion}).

-In this paper, we evaluate the effectiveness of transfer learning and overparameterization of ImageNet based models towards extremely small operational data.
-Our hypothesis is that \emph{transfer learning with overparameterized models enables building useful image classifiers in operational data starved environments}, and that \emph{feature reuse is a significant enabling mechanism of this transfer}.
-This is in slight contrast to the analysis of Raghu et al, where they reported model overparameterization as the main factor for transfer, while feature reuse was minimal.
+In this paper, we evaluate the effectiveness of transfer learning and overparameterization of ImageNet-based models towards extremely small operational data.
+Our hypothesis is that \emph{transfer learning with overparameterized models enables building useful image classifiers in operational data-starved environments}, and that \emph{feature reuse is a significant enabling mechanism of this transfer}.

-To examine the relationship of feature reuse and overparameterization, we trained several image classifiers by fine-tuning a number of pretrained architectures to recognize a novel class of images.
+To examine the relationship of feature reuse and overparameterization, we trained several image classifiers by fine-tuning a number of pre-trained architectures to recognize a novel class of images.
 Our experiments show that overparameterization aids in useful transfer, but the benefit of model size in terms of the number of trainable parameters to model performance levels off as the size of the model grows.

 We also show that feature reuse provides significant benefits to learner performance by demonstrating that random initialization of the same architectures in data-starved regimes results in poor generalization compared to models that leveraged the feature reuse of transfer learning for model fine-tuning.

+Explainability provides the reason behind the prediction/classification/decision of AI systems.
+Due to the large size and complexity of deep learning models, interpreting their results remains a significant challenge.
+Explainability assures much needed transparency for deep learning models.
+In order to justify the effectiveness of transfer learning implemented on ImageNet based CNN models in small data regimes, we provide visual explanations of the decisions of the model.
+Our visual explanations strengthen the predictions by the CNN model.